-Board assembly is being done by our contract manufacturer in China using parts sourced through American distribution.
+Board assembly is done by our contract manufacturer in China using parts sourced through American distributers.
 We have been working with this manufacturer since 2016 to manufacture other designs.
-They will assemble and test the boards using a manufacturing test and programming fixture that verifies board functionality and performance, loads firmware, and performs calibration.
+They assemble and test the boards using a manufacturing test and programming fixture that verifies board functionality and performance, loads firmware, and performs calibration.

 The manufacturing test fixture provides a print-out with diagnostic information that can be used by technicians to investigate and repair failing boards.

-All orders will be delivered to backers using Crowd Supply’s fulfillment service.
-Delivery within the US is included in the listed price while delivery outside the US will incur the shipping surcharge listed for each pledge level.
+All orders are delivered using Crowd Supply’s fulfillment service.
 For more information, please see Crowd Supply’s Guide on ordering, paying, and shipping.

-The battery offered during this campaign is only available to ship within the USA at this time.
+The battery offered is only available to ship within the USA at this time.